monzo/progression-framework/frameworks/engineering/data.md

           - "Delegates to make better use of their time"
   - name: "mastery-science"
     title: "🧪 Mastery - Data Science"
-    description: "Your knowledge of Data Science at Monzo"
     content:
       - level: 2
         criteria: